unbit/uwsgi-docs/WSGIquickstart.rst

 .. code-block:: sh

-   uwsgi --http :9090 --wsgi-file foobar.py --processes 4 --threads 2
+   uwsgi --http :9090 --wsgi-file foobar.py --master --processes 4 --threads 2

 this will spawn 4 processes (each with 2 threads), a master process that will respawn your processes when they die and the HTTP router seen before.